-The UT Dental Branch in Houston (now part of the UT Health Science Center - Houston) comes under the authority of the Board of Regents.
+The UT Dental Branch in Houston (now part of the UT Health Science Center at Houston) comes under the authority of the Board of Regents.

 The University of Texas Postgraduate School of Medicine was established in Houston.
-(Now part of the UT Health Science Center - Houston)
+(Now part of the UT Health Science Center at Houston)

 Logan Wilson is named acting chancellor.
 (Wilson also serves as president of UT Austin from 1953 to 1960.)

 Later that year, the Regents abolish the position of chancellor.

 The Legislature creates the South Texas Medical School (now part of the UT Health Science Center at San Antonio).

 The Regents re-establish the position of chancellor.
 Logan Wilson (still president of UT Austin) is reappointed as chancellor.